Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Structure.typ

 - The network input function and the activation function of input neurons are the identity function (input neurons propagate the external input unchanged);
-- The network input function of hidden neurons is the weighted sum of their inputs and the corresponding weights:
+- The network input function of hidden neurons and output neurons is the weighted sum of their inputs and the corresponding weights:

   $ forall u in U_("hidden") union U_("out"), space
     f_("net")^((u))(w_(u_(1)), dots, w_(u_(n)), "in"_(u_(1)), dots, "in"_(u_(n))) =